by Andrea M. Darcy

 Harley Therapy puts you in touch with some of London’s top counsellors and psychotherapists who work from three central London locations.
 Not in the UK?
-Consider Skype Therapy, now proven as effective as in-person counselling for many issues.
+Consider Online Therapy, now proven as effective as in-person counselling for many issues.

 Have a question about assumptions in relationships or want to share an experience?
 Do so below in our comment box.

 Andrea M. Darcy is a writer, author, and coach.
 Find her @am_darcy